-Karate is all set to make its much-awaited Olympic debut at the Tokyo Games next year.
+Karate made its much-awaited Olympic debut at the Tokyo 2020 Games.

 Considered more of a life-long practice to acquire physical and mental toughness, karate training is tough, gruelling and often takes years, if not decades, to master.

 While finding a proper dojo (school) and registering under a good master are imperative to pick up the ropes of karate properly, here are a few basic karate tips, tricks and some expert advice for aspiring karatekas or parents thinking of introducing their children to martial arts.

 While karate can be taken up by people of all ages, experts say five or six years is a good age to start.

 It’s considered the age when a human brain is sentient enough to grasp instructions and base-level theories.
 Additionally, experiences garnered during the period, be it failures or success, also makes a lasting impression.
 The starting age, thus, determines how long it would take to learn karate.

 That makes an early age ideal for honing the basics of karate techniques or kihons, which tend to be the building blocks for a successful karateka.

 “If an individual starts at the age of five or six, practising karate becomes his or her nature.
 That is very difficult to inculcate into an adult.
 It is definitely much easier to teach these things to a child.